Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Sensitivity of Double Beta Decay Experiments

-We now extend the scope and explore the sensitivity towards Model I$^\prime$ (c.f., Sec.~\ref{sec:modelIprime}), i.e., where the scalar $S$ couples to active neutrinos and a dark fermion $\chi$ as $\nu\nu S$ and $\chi\chi S$.
+We first extend the simple scalar emission case by allowing the scalar to decay to active neutrinos.
+This corresponds to Model I$^\prime$ (c.f., Sec.~\ref{sec:modelIprime}), where the coupling to $\chi$ is set to zero.
 The measured electron energy spectrum can then be expressed as